 While Frank and Frank generally found support for their initial hypothesis that dogs performed better on what the authors designated as training experiments and the wolves would perform better on those tasks designated as problem solving tasks, they also astutely noted several caveats in their 1987 summary of their work (Frank & Frank, 1987), some of which apply as much to current work as to the studies at which they were originally directed.
 The first caveat was that attempts to equalize the early experience of the dogs and wolves were not wholly successful.
-For example, wolf pups were much more active during their first six weeks of life, which may have affected their behavioral repertoires in unknown ways and brought them into contact with contingencies not encountered by the dog pups.
-Thus, it is possible that the higher level differences (such as problem solving ability) found in older puppies are the products of earlier and possibly lower-level psychological differences and that the cognitive differences noted may be explained without necessitating appeals to evolutionary selection of higher psychical levels to explain those differences.
+For example, wolf pups were much more active during their first six weeks of life, which might have affected their behavioral repertoires in unknown ways and brought them into contact with contingencies not encountered by the dog pups.
+Thus, it is possible that the higher level differences (such as problem solving ability) found in older puppies are the products of earlier and possibly lower-level psychological differences and that the cognitive differences noted might be explained without necessitating appeals to evolutionary selection of higher psychical levels to explain those differences.

-Second, this research involved only one breed of dog that has been artificially selected for specific traits and other breeds may perform differently.
-Indeed, Frank and Frank (1987) noted that Scott and Fuller's basenjis performed nearly as well and sometimes better than the wolves on problem-solving tasks, suggesting that there may not be wolfdog differences on such tasks at all.
-Third, comparisons were only made through the pups' 25th week, which may or may not be equivalent in dogs and wolves and the differences seen may be a result of differential rates of development and not indicative of differences that would be found in mature animals.
+Second, this research involved only one breed of dog that has been artificially selected for specific traits and other breeds might perform differently.
+Indeed, Frank and Frank (1987) noted that Scott and Fuller's basenjis performed nearly as well and sometimes better than the wolves on problem-solving tasks, suggesting that there might not be wolfdog differences on such tasks at all.
+Third, comparisons were only made until the pups were 25 weeks old, which might or might not be equivalent in dogs and wolves and the differences seen might be a result of differential rates of development and not indicative of differences that would be found in mature animals.
 Fourth, the differences seen could be explained by differences that do not impinge on information processing, such as sensitivity to the stress of confinement, or sensitivity to contingencies of reinforcement or punishment (Frank & Frank, 1983), especially those administered by humans, rather than a difference in some cognitive capacity.
-We will add a final caveat, which is that the distinction between training and problem solving tasks is not well-defined and thus amenable to arbitary manipulation: the authors noted that some tasks used could be interpreted as belonging to either the training task designation or the problem-solving designation, meaning that results would either confirm or disconfirm the hypothesis depending on how the task was viewed.
+We will add a final caveat, which is that the distinction between training and problem solving tasks is not well-defined and thus amenable to arbitrary manipulation: the authors noted that some tasks used could be interpreted as belonging to either the training task designation or the problem-solving designation (Frank, Frank, Hasselbach, & Littleton, 1989), meaning that results would either confirm or disconfirm the hypothesis depending on how the task was viewed.

-The authors were shrewd observers of their subjects' behaviors and noted small behavioral differences on tasks that may have contributed to observed differences in the overall task performance, such as the observation that wolf pups watched the food bowl and dog pups watched the manipulandum on the manipulation task (Frank & Frank 1987).
-For this reason alone, reading Frank and Frank's work is useful for guidance in identifying more discrete and well-defined behavioral differences between wolves and dogs that might be usefully investigated.
+The authors were shrewd observers of their subjects' behaviors and noted small behavioral differences on tasks that might have contributed to observed differences in the overall task performance, such as the observation that wolf pups watched the food bowl and dog pups watched the manipulandum on the manipulation task (Frank & Frank, 1987).
+For this reason alone, reading Frank and Frank's work is useful for guidance in identifying more discrete and well-defined behavioral differences between wolves and dogs that might be fruitfully investigated.

 Frank and Frank placed their work in both information processing (Frank & Frank, 1987) and Piagetian stage frameworks (Frank & Frank, 1985).
-This tracks the departure of psychology in general from a behavioral to a cognitive approach.
-Although conditioning is addressed in this formulation, the emphasis is placed on the prepotent influence of genetic factors acquired through natural selection.
+This tracked the departure of psychology in general from a behavioral to a cognitive approach.
+Although conditioning was addressed in this formulation, the emphasis was placed on the prepotent influence of genetic factors acquired through natural selection.
 The program eventually ended, but the influence of this research line can certainly be seen in much of the current research on canid cognition.

 François Y. Doré and Students